marmelab/react-admin/docs/ReferenceManyField.md

 ## `debounce`

+By default, `<R
-By default, `<ReferenceManyField>` does not refresh the data as soon as the user enters data in the filter form.
+For instance, given the following `<List>`: eferenceManyField>` does not refresh the data as soon as the user enters data in the filter form.
 Instead, it waits for half a second of user inactivity (via `lodash.debounce`) before calling the `dataProvider` on filter change.
 This is to prevent repeated (and useless) calls to the API.

 You can customize the debounce duration in milliseconds - or disable it completely - by passing a `debounce` prop to the `<ReferenceManyField>` component: